josegonzalez/pakman/README.md

 1. Mount your MinUI SD card.
 2. Download the latest release from Github.
 It will be named `Pakman.zip`.
 3. Unzip the `Pakman.zip` file and browse to the new `Pakman` folder.
-4. Copy the `Emus`, `Roms`, and `Tools` directories onto your SD Card.
+4. From within the `Pakman` folder, copy the `Emus`, `Roms`, and `Tools` directories onto your SD Card.
 When prompted, _merge_ the files into place.
+5. Confirm that your SD Card now has an `Emus/tg5040/N64.pak/launch.sh` file and a `Tools/tg5040/Developer.pak/launch.sh` file.
+If these do not exist, the paks were not installed properly.
+Please file an issue if so.
-5. Delete the `Pakman` folder and `Pakman.zip` file
+6. Delete the `Pakman` folder and `Pakman.zip` file
-6. Unmount your SD Card and insert it into your MinUI device.
+7. Unmount your SD Card and insert it into your MinUI device.

 ## Usage